 - NO LECTURES.
 Instead, you will be in charge of meticulously reading and gathering facts and concepts from the reading assignments. - NO MIDTERM OR FINAL EXAM.
 Instead, you will have weekly assignments (except during Dead Week). - ONLINE COLLABORATIVE WORK, such as Zoom discussions to get you started on your short essays. - ONLINE INDIVIDUAL WEEKLY QUIZZES.
-You will take them on LaunchPad (with a link from BS) at any point you want, as long as you complete them before the deadline. - ONLINE SHORT ESSAYS to reflect on a set of historical documents.
+You will take them on BS at any point you want, as long as you complete them before Fridays, 12PM. - ONLINE SHORT ESSAYS to reflect on a set of historical documents.